Skip to main content

 Before you disrupt something, ask yourself:

-6. Am I doing this to challenge a system or to make myself feel superior?
+6 Am I challenging a system or making myself feel superior?
 (Be honest.)

-If you can't answer these questions satisfactorily, you're about to be an asshole, not a chaos agent.
+⚠️ If you can't answer these satisfactorily, you're about to be an asshole, not a chaos agent.

 "If you have to explain it's chaos, it's probably just being a dick."